Lenni0451/FlareSolverrProxy/README.md

 The main purpose of this project is to access RSS feeds protected by CloudFlare.
 I've only tested it with Miniflux, but it should also work with other RSS feed readers.

+## Example Usage
+Check out the `docker-compose.yml` file for an example of how to set up the proxy service.

 Below are the recommended settings for using this proxy with Miniflux:
 | Setting                                   | Value                     |
 | ----------------------------------------- | ------------------------- |